 Neoplasms Carcinoma, Non-Small-Cell Lung Pancreatic Neoplasms Colorectal Neoplasms cancer solid tumors therapeutic vaccine Pembrolizumab PD1 PD-1 PDL1 PD-L1 KRAS mRNA V941 Monotherapy V941 + Pembrolizumab

 Open to people ages 18 years and up

 Part 2 Only

-- Has a histologically confirmed advanced or metastatic non-small cell lung cancer (NSCLC), non-microsatellite instability-high colorectal neoplasms (non-MSI-H CRC) or pancreatic adenocarcinoma, and centrally confirmed Human Leukocyte Antigen (HLA) HLA-A1101 and/or HLA-C0802 allele expression by HLA typing
+- Has a histologically confirmed advanced or metastatic non-small cell lung cancer (NSCLC), non-mismatch repair deficient/microsatellite instability-high tumors colorectal cancers (non-MSI-H CRC), or pancreatic adenocarcinoma, and confirmed HLA types HLA-A11:01 and/or

 - A male participant must agree to use study-approved contraception during the treatment period and for at least 120 days after the last dose of study intervention and refrain from donating sperm during this period.

 - A female participant was not be pregnant, not breastfeeding, and at not be a woman of childbearing potential (WOCBP) OR if a WOCBP, agrees to follow study-approved contraceptive guidance during treatment period and for at least 120 days after the last dose of study intervention.